vincenzo-scotti/def_2_vec/README.md

 # Def2Vec

-The codebase for the paper "[Def2Vec: Extensible Word Embeddings from Dictionary Definitions](https://aclanthology.org/2023.icnlsp-1.21)".
+The codebase for the paper "[Def2Vec: You Shall Know a Word by Its Definition](https://www.overleaf.com/read/vkgpmmbgscgn#bd6866)" (extension of the paper "[Def2Vec: Extensible Word Embeddings from Dictionary Definitions](https://aclanthology.org/2023.icnlsp-1.21)").
 For all the references, contributions, and credits, please refer to the paper.

 This code was initially developed as part of the M.Sc.
 Thesis in Computer Science and Engineering "[Def2Vec: a model to extract word embeddings from dictionary definitions](https://www.politesi.polimi.it/handle/10589/179715)".